 - Only 8-bit images are supported by JPEG format.
 On the other hand, modern high-resolution digital cameras support 10, 12, 14 or 16-bit images.
 If these images are stored in JPEG format, extra information is discarded, resulting in decreased image quality.

 JPEG Compression for Barcodes and Facial Images

 As discussed, JPEG compression results in loss of data.
 JPEG compression should not be used to store barcodes.
 Storing barcodes in JPEG format can result in distorted barcode pattern and can add noise to the barcode image which makes it very difficult for barcode scanners to decode the actual contents of the barcode.
-Similarly JPEG compression is not suitable for storing facial.
-It can make it difficult for face recognition softwares to recognize facial images compressed with JPEG compression technique.
+Similarly, JPEG compression is not suitable for storing facial.
+It can make it difficult for face recognition software to recognize facial images compressed with JPEG compression technique.

-It can be concluded from aforementioned facts that JPEG images should only be used in case you want small sized, portable images with smooth edges and color contrast, irrespective of the image quality; however if you want high resolution editable images with sharp contrast, using JPEG image is not a good choice and other image formats such PNG and GIF should be considered which are based on lossless compression algorithms.
+It can be concluded from aforementioned facts that JPEG images should only be used in case you want small sized, portable images with smooth edges and color contrast, irrespective of the image quality; however if you want high-resolution editable images with sharp contrast, using JPEG image is not a good choice and other image formats such PNG and GIF should be considered which are based on lossless compression algorithms.